lich-uct/molpher-lib/doc/source/usage/installation.rst

 Anaconda/Miniconda is essentially a Python distribution, package manager and virtual environment in one and makes setting up a development environment for your projects very easy.
-After installing Anaconda/Miniconda you need to run the following to install the package in your environment:
+After installing Anaconda/Miniconda you need to run the following to install the :code:`molpher-lib` package in your environment:

 ..  code-block:: bash